 - 1. Services received from a non-network hospital or non-network ambulatory surgical center. - 2.
-Drugs received at a hospital on an outpatient basis, except drugs that meet the definition of "professionally administered drugs" or drugs received in an emergency room or a hospital observation room.
-Coverage for "professionally administered drugs" is as described under Professionally Administered Drugs.
-Coverage for drugs is as described in Prescription Drugs and Prescription Specialty Drugs. - 3.
+Prescription drugs received at a hospital on an outpatient basis, except prescription drugs that meet the definition of "professionally administered prescription drugs" or prescription drugs received in an emergency room or a hospital observation room.
+Coverage for "professionally administered prescription drugs" is as described under Professionally Administered Prescription Drugs.
+Coverage for prescription drugs is as described in Prescription Drugs and Prescription Specialty Drugs. - 3.
 Admission to another hospital is not covered when care for your condition is available at the network hospital where you were first admitted.

-L. Infertility Services
+M. Infertility Services